smart-data-lake/smart-data-lake/blog/2022-05-11-SDL-historization/2022-05-011-historization.md

 ![polynote updated example output](sdl_sql_injection2res.png)

-Not only we see the different time collecting the separate data points, we also see previous values, when the got invalidated and data points which were "deleted".
+Not only we see the different time collecting the separate data points, previous values in separate rows, and "deleted" data points.